-All personnel, ships, and facilities are native to the Alpha Quadrant, except those that have a Gamma II, Delta II, or Mirror II icon.
+All personnel, ships, and facilities are native to the Alpha Quadrant, except those that have a Gamma , Delta , or Mirror con.
 See report, facility.

 native to this timeline

 See time location.

 Navigate Plasma Storms

 This objective's probe result applies to each Badlands Region where there is a ship.
 Thus, for example, a facility in the mirror Badlands Region is not affected by a flare-up or maelstrom unless there is a ship there.
 A cloaked ship (but not a phased ship) in the Badlands triggers probing for, and may be damaged or destroyed by, this objective.
 See cloaking and phasing.